MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/configure-cloud-auto-attendant.md

 ## Online configuration steps

-Your online implementation will need to have a plan that includes Phone System licenses as described at [Office 365 Enterprise E1, E3, and E4](https://docs.microsoft.com/en-us/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/license-options-based-on-your-plan/office-365-enterprise-e1-e3-e4) or [Office 365 Enterprise E5](https://docs.microsoft.com/en-us/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/license-options-based-on-your-plan/office-365-enterprise-e5-with-audio-conferencing).
+Your online implementation will need to have a plan that includes Phone System licenses as described at [Office 365 Enterprise E1, E3, and E4](https://docs.microsoft.com/en-us/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/license-options-based-on-your-plan/office-365-enterprise-e1-e3-e4) or [Office 365 Enterprise E5](https://docs.microsoft.com/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/license-options-based-on-your-plan/office-365-enterprise-e5-with-audio-conferencing).

-1. Assign Phone System licenses to the on-premise hybrid endpoints (auto attendant placeholders) as described in  [Assign Skype for Business and Microsoft Teams licenses](https://docs.microsoft.com/en-us/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses).
+1. Assign Phone System licenses to the on-premise hybrid endpoints (auto attendant placeholders) as described in [Assign licenses to users in Office 365 for business](https://docs.microsoft.com/en-us/office365/admin/subscriptions-and-billing/assign-licenses-to-users?view=o365-worldwide) and [Assign Skype for Business and Microsoft Teams licenses](https://docs.microsoft.com/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses).

 2. Use the procedures in [Set up a Phone System auto attendant](/MicrosoftTeams/set-up-a-phone-system-auto-attendant.md) to implement the Cloud Auto Attendant structure, including redirects to users, to nested auto attendants, to call queues, or other valid options.